The Statutes of Montessori Europe e.V.

 Anyone who is interested in the achievement of the Association’s objectives can become a member.
-Members on the basis of these statutes are defined as individual members, schools, institutions, organisations, establishments and associations.
+Members on the basis of these statutes are defined as individual members, schools and organisations such as institutes and associations.

 Joining the Association occurs by decision of the Board upon written application of the prospective member.

 Members are obliged to promote the Association’s objectives.
 Membership requires the payment of the yearly membership fee.
-A Fee Schedule that is approved by the General Meeting regulates the particulars.
+Membership Terms & Conditions approved by the General Meeting regulate the particulars.

 Membership ends by means of

 1b) resignation, which can occur at any time.
 There is no right to a refund of paid-in membership fees.
 Those who do not pay fees in spite of a reminder are no longer be regarded as members.